 The results of this experiment confirmed that the perception of discomfort glare from an LED array can be decreased with the addition of a luminous surround.
 In this study, all three of the luminous surround conditions (blue, yellow and white) showed a decrease in discomfort glare perception as compared with the dark non-luminous surround condition.
 Additionally, it was found that in certain cases the discomfort glare rating for the blue luminous surround condition, was worse (rated as producing more glare) than the white or the yellow luminous surround conditions, as discussed previously, short-wavelength-sensitive (SWS) cones have been associated with brightness responses.

 Weale (1953) investigated extrafoveal perception of color and brightness.
 An initial study looking at different retinal eccentricities, showed an increased sensitivity to short wavelengths with increasing eccentricity.
 The work of Weale (1953), in conjunction with the discomfort glare spectral sensitivity functions proposed by Bullough (2009) point to the SWS cone response as a potential explanation for the discomfort glare responses from this experiment, assuming discomfort glare could be explained as an excess of brightness.
-The SPDs of each luminous surround condition were convolved with the discomfort glare luminous efficiency function (see Equation 1) to develop a relative predicted glare response for that condition, where the value of in Equation 1 was set as a free parameter (see below for graph).
+The SPDs of each luminous surround condition were convolved with the discomfort glare luminous efficiency function (see Equation 1) to develop a relative predicted glare response for that condition, where the value of k in Equation 1 was set as a free parameter (see below for graph).

 Mean de Boer ratings (± standard error of the mean) for the experimental conditions plotted as a function of discomfort-glare-weighted illuminance, based on VDG (λ) and with a value for k of 0.13.
 Also shown is the best-fitting logarithmic function.